Jihosong/HouseZero/README.md

 Connection to MQTT is accomplished in the `MQTT_client` GameObject and cooresponding script component.
 This script containes listeners for incoming data.
 Each sensor (placed within the `DHT` GameObject container) uses a `Sensor` prefab, with an `MQTT_sensor` script component that retrieves appropriate values from the client.

 ### Interactivity
-A proof-of-concept level of interactivity is accomplished by transforming standard sliders, and hiding their cooresponding mesh renders.
+A proof-of-concept level of interactivity is accomplished by transforming standard sliders, and hiding their cooresponding mesh renderers.